Buying-guide11 min read

 Specs: 5 kg payload | 850 mm reach | ±0.05 mm repeatability | 6 DOF | $35,000-$45,000

-The UR5e is the workhorse of the cobot world.
-It's on more production floors globally than any other cobot arm.
-This isn't because it's the cheapest or the fastest — it's because Universal Robots built the largest ecosystem of integrators, software partners, and accessory makers.
+The UR5e is on more production floors globally than any other cobot arm.
+This is because Universal Robots built the largest ecosystem: 200+ compatible grippers, 50+ vision partners, and training centers in every major city.

 Best for: General-purpose manufacturing automation, small assembly, pick-and-place, machine tending.
-Not ideal for: Applications requiring very compact footprint (better options exist).
+Not ideal for: Applications requiring very compact footprint.

 6. KUKA LBR iisy 3 — Best 7-Axis Flexibility